Management Groups

 Usage:

 The Usage section shows where this Management Group is being used so that any impact can be assessed before making any changes.
-For example, in the picture it shows:
+For example, in the screenshot above, it shows the following:

 • There is one assignment to this Management Group in Employee Sentiment.